gOOvER/parkervcp-eggs/game_eggs/steamcmd_servers/avorion/README.md

 ## RCON

 If you plan to use RCON it currently needs to be manually configured in the server.ini file.
 At some point server variables will be added.

+## Mods

+ Due to a bug in the server, this Egg does not support mods.
+Without mods the egg runs great; as soon as mods are enabled, the server crashes